-- Self-contained in lockable cabinet - 24 VDC remote power supply - · Outputs are completely power-limited - · Two optically-isolated input/control circuits - Two Style Y/Style Z NACs - Two additional circuits that are configurable as Style Y NACs - Alternately, all four or a combination of the circuits may be configured as 24 VDC power outputs - Output power circuits may be configured as resettable or nonresettable - 3.0 amps maximum current available for any one output circuit - 4.0 amps total of continuous current available - 6.0 amps maximum short term current (one hour maximum) can be provided - Fully filtered power output - · Integral supervised battery charger - Up to 7.0 AH (Amp Hour) batteries in remote power supply cabinet - Fully supervised power supply, battery and NACs - · Selectable Earth Fault detection - Delay of AC loss reporting (8 or 16 hours) - Fixed terminal blocks for field wiring that are capable of accepting up to 12 AWG wire - · Normally Closed trouble contact - MPM-4 optional Voltmeter/Ammeter for charger
+- Self contained in lockable cabinet. - 24 VDC remote power supply. - Outputs are completely power-limited. - Two optically-isolated input/control circuits. - Two Style Y/Style Z Notification Appliance Circuits. - Two additional circuits that are configurable as Style Y Notification Appliance Circuits. - Alternately, all four or a combination of the circuits may be configured as 24 VDC power outputs. - Output power circuits may be configured as resettable or nonresettable. - 3.0 amps maximum current available for any one output circuit. - 4.0 amps total of continuous current available. - 6.0 amps maximum short term (one hour maximum) current can be provided. - Fully filtered power output. - Integral supervised battery charger. - Up to 7.0 AH batteries in remote power supply cabinet. - Fully supervised power supply, battery, and Notification Appliance Circuits. - Selectable Earth Fault detection. - Delay of AC loss reporting (8 or 16 hours). - Fixed terminal blocks for field wiring that are capable of accepting up to 12 AWG wire. - Normally closed trouble contact. - MPM-4F optional charger Voltmeter/Ammeter.